Services by other organisations

 - Express Plus mobile apps

 Early childhood education

-The Department of Education and Early Childhood Development provides an integrated approach to education.
+The Department of Education and Training provides an integrated approach to education.
 It delivers high quality early childhood development programs, a smooth transition for children entering the school system and beyond, and gives all Victorian children the best start in life.

 Hospitals and Health Services

 Statutory responsibilities include regulation and monitoring, the development of policy and quality standards, workforce development, and the delivery and monitoring of specialist mental health and alcohol and other drug services.
 These are conducted by the Mental Health, Drugs and Regions division of the Department of Health & Human Services (formerly the Department of Health and the Department of Human Services).
 Programs are delivered in partnership with health service providers, non-government organisations, and other public sector agencies.

 Parentline provides a statewide telephone counselling service to parents and carers of children aged from birth to eighteen years.
 Professional counsellors are able to explore a variety of issues that impact on parenting and relationships.

 Working with Children Check

-The Department of Justice is responsible for the Working with Children Check (WWC) which helps to protect children from sexual or physical harm by checking a person's criminal history for serious sexual, serious violence or serious drug offences and the person’s history with specific professional disciplinary bodies for certain findings.
+The Department of Justice and Regulation is responsible for the Working with Children Check (WWC) which helps to protect children from sexual or physical harm by checking a person's criminal history for serious sexual, serious violence or serious drug offences and the person’s history with specific professional disciplinary bodies for certain findings.